my23007/new_mod4/README.txt

 Artifact does not exist.

-**Limitations**
+Limitations:
 This is a deviation from the original design proposed in the first assignment, I used my own UML class diagram for simplicity and ease in coding.
 The original one encompasses many classes and attributes and will complicate the python code, hence I used my simplified version as this is for educational purpose.
 Moreover, The encryption method used is reverse ciphering which is considered as a weak approach and an adversary can easily find out the message content (tutorialspoint, 2024)

-**References**
+References:

 Code Quality (2021).
 Bandit Low Level Issues.
 Available from: https://docs.embold.io/bandit-low-level-issues/ [Accessed 20 May.
 2024].
 Heiland, R., Rynge, M., Vahi, K., Deelman, E. and Welch, V., 2019.
 A Guide for Software Assurance for SWIP.